“Spring passes and one remembers one’s innocence.

 I love Dolores’ reflections on the cycle of the year, and how – whether we like them or not (I think I’ve made no secret of the fact that winter invokes a certain level of dismay within me) – this cycle is crucial for the continuation of life as we know it on this planet.
 The only reason I am able to enjoy the lush green foliage of the summer is because during winter, the earth had time to renew and regenerate after last year’s season of frenetic activity.
 A permanent state of summer would not be sustainable.

 There is always a slight sadness that comes upon me after the summer solstice has passed, because I know that the annual phase of the days becoming longer and brighter has drawn to an end.
 Our darkening phase has begun again … but I take heart in the fact that it will not be noticed for quite a while yet, as Ireland is set to experience a heatwave over the coming days.
 Perhaps in August, I will gradually realise that the sun is setting at 8 p.m. these days, rather than 10 – that the air is just that little bit colder than it was a month ago – and come September, the approach of autumn will really kick into gear.

 Today (the 22nd of June) also marks one month until my birthday!
-Over the coming weeks, I will continue to enjoy the warmth and cheer of these bright, sunlit days, knowing that when the darkening phase really begins to make itself known once more, I will be fine.
+Over the coming weeks, I will continue to enjoy the warmth and cheer of these bright, sunlit days.
+I know that when the darkening phase really begins to make itself known once more, I will be fine.
 I always am.
-In the meantime, there are countless beautiful animals to be observed – and few things have been known to cheer me up more effectively than that.

 Image of Stonehenge from Mystic Realms UK.
 All other images are my own.